Yordan Alvarez Pelted With Popcorn, Given the Silent Treatment In Ridiculous 3 Home Run Night — Astros Star Turns Other Major Leaguers Into Awed Kids

 Astros manager Dusty Baker knows his team is good enough to finally get him a World Series title.
 (Photo by F. Carter Smith)

 Justin Verlander is still the 1A ace who can carry a team.
+But that doesn't mean he's invincible.
 (Photo by F. Carter Smith)

 Houston Astros rookie phenom Hunter Brown is trying to prove he's playoff worthy for a deep, veteran team.
 (Photo by F. Carter Smith)